 The last on our list is also a Malaysian traditional delicacy, the famous Putu Bambu.
 Rice flour filled with gula melaka (palm sugar), steamed in hollow bamboo casings and grated coconut as a topping.The mouth-watering putu bamboo will satisfy your taste bud with its soft, fluffy and cottony texture and appealing aroma and sweetness.

-There you go 10 Food You Can’t-Miss During Ramadhan Bazaar in Malaysia.
+There you go!
+10 Food You Can’t-Miss During Ramadhan Bazaar in Malaysia.
 Cheer Up!
-Even we are in lockdown.
-You still can get our fav ramadhan dish.
-Remember to Stay Home and Stay safe guys !
-Stay quarantine and chill from your home.
+Even we are in lockdown, you can still get our favourite ramadhan dish.
+Remember to Stay Home and Stay safe!
 Don’t stress out!
 Just Duduk Rumah and order your food online .